Dashboard Member settings

 Implied surrender

-You should speak to your landlord about surrendering your tenancy and come to an agreement with them.
-Where there are joint landlords (ie more than one landlord is named on the tenancy agreement), you should generally agree with all landlords to end the tenancy early.
+A tenant should speak to their landlord about surrendering their tenancy and come to an agreement with them.
+Where there are joint landlords (ie more than one landlord is named on the tenancy agreement), the tenant should generally agree with all landlords to end the tenancy early.
 However, where one joint landlord acts as an agent for the other(s), they can accept the tenancy surrender on behalf of all the landlords.
-If joint landlords have appointed an agent to act for them, and you have been instructed to deal with this agent, you can deal with the agent to end your tenancy early.
+If joint landlords have appointed an agent to act for them, and the tenant has been instructed to deal with this agent, they can deal with the agent to end their tenancy.

 The tenant must continue to pay the rent until the landlord accepts the surrender (subject to the natural expiry of the tenancy agreement).
 In other words, if a tenant surrenders the tenancy, they have to pay rent until their landlord accepts their surrender.
 However, if their tenancy ends before their landlord accepts the tenancy surrender, they do not have to continue paying rent after the end of the tenancy.